Windsor father and son killed by repeat DUI offender while attending college orientation in Florida, police say

 Gehret has a criminal record including previous impaired driving arrests.
 Bowden said the suspect's criminal history made her alleged role in the Sunday afternoon crash even more inexplicable.

-"It wasn't an accident, and I think that's what'ss the worst," Bowden said.
+"It wasn't an accident, and I think that's what's the worst," Bowden said.

 Police in Florida said the Lloyds were legally turning through an intersection with the right of way when Gehret allegedly ran the red light and crashed into the side of their vehicle at a high rate of speed.
 Jakob was pronounced deceased on location, while Shane was taken to a local hospital where he later passed away.